 If you have not filed your taxes and the FAFSA deadline is approaching, you need to submit your best estimates and complete the FAFSA.
 Failing to meet the deadline could disqualify you from consideration for grant aid.
-Please submit corrections two weeks after your taxes have been accepted by the IRS.
-If you cannot do that, we will request that you send us a tax transcript.
-We can no longer accept copies of taxes.
+Therefore, please submit corrections two weeks after the IRS has accepted your taxes.
+If you cannot do that, we request that you send us a tax transcript or a signed copy of your Federal 1040 tax return.

-My parents don't claim me on their tax return, nor do they give me money.
+My parents don't claim me on their tax return nor give me money to support my educational experience.
 Can I file my financial aid application as "Independent"?

 - Are you a veteran of the US Armed Forces?